caverage/pymvf/README.md

 ## Setup
 This project requires Python >=3.7, Linux, and PortAudio.

+### Examples Setup
+A number of examples can be used if you install the `examples` version of the package:

+1. Create a venv:
+        `python3 -m venv .venv`

+2. Activate venv:
+        `source .venv/bin/activate`

+3. Install dependencies:
+        `python -m pip install -e ".[examples]"`

 ### Dev Setup
 To install this framework for development run the following from the project directory: